danburzo/yamatter/README.md

 By default, `yamatter` ignores files matched by patterns inside `.gitignore`, if it finds one in the current working directory.
 It does not look for other `.gitignore` files neither up, nor down, the file system hierarchy.
 You can disable the ignore behavior with the `--no-ignore` flag.

+Symbolic links (symlinks) are not followed.
+This helps avoid accidentally processing files outside the current working directory.

 ### Options

+#### `--no-ignore`

+Don't ignore files based on patterns found in `.gitignore`.

 #### `-t <file>, --transform=<file>`